fixpunkt-com/fp_masterquiz/README.md

 - Update script for permissions added.

 Changes in 7.2.4:
-- Prevent of sending empty input field with enter.
+- Prevent sending empty input field with enter.
 - Make logging into typo3_fpmasterquiz_xxx.log optional.

+Changes in 7.2.5:
+- Bugfix: prevent the final page when there is no participant-uid.

 You find the whole changelog here: https://raw.githubusercontent.com/fixpunkt-com/fp_masterquiz/refs/heads/master/Documentation/ChangeLog/Index.rst